Yassin-LLC/SFormat/README.md

 ## Notes
 - Syntax examples are also provided in a `.txt` file for simplicity.
 - The tool is extremely powerful and should be used with caution.
+- tree mode: tree/tr: lists the drives & their pars/vols in a tree way-mode.
 ---

 ### Important Note for Super-Advanced & Novice Users!